branflake2267/Archetypes/archetypes/gwt-basic-snapshot/README.md

 4. Rename parameter `-Dmodule=Project` to a name that starts with a capital.
 Name it like `MyAppModule` or `Application`.
 5. Run the mvn archetype generator below.

-* This project Project.gwt.xml module name is hard coded and will will not be changed from the parameters below at this time.

 ```
 mvn archetype:generate \
 -DarchetypeRepository=https://oss.sonatype.org/content/repositories/snapshots \